Equity Committee Guidelines

 - share the results with the college community;

 - discuss findings and devise strategy on how best to further improve equity here at the College;

 - make sure Equity Committee webpage lists the College's Non-discrimination policy and current Equity Committee membership;

-- co-chairs will be contacts for people who have issues and concerns;
+- Chair or co-chairs will be contacts for people who have issues and concerns;

 - ensure the College catalog and student handbook contain the College's Non-discrimination policy and have contact information for the current Equity co-chairs.